Exporting and allergen management

 • wheat

-Allergy management, in general, is already a very delicate .
-Read more about unexpected allergens here ‘Unexpected Food Allergens‘. management is a careful procedure, and when exporting to a different country, comes a different labelling approach.
+Allergy , in general, is already a very delicate procedure.
+Read more about unexpected allergens here ‘Unexpected Food Allergens‘. is a careful procedure, and when to a different country, comes a different labelling approach.
 According to the Kerry Health and Nutrition Institute, KHNI (2018), on food, labels is crucial for those with food allergies so they may make educated decisions about the foods they consume.
 It is improbable that a single list of allergens would be acceptable for all jurisdictions due to variations in sensitivity patterns across countries (KHNI, 2018).

 Table 1.
 Food allergy labelling around the world (KHNI, 2018)